WeiCoastalLab/Coastal-Forecast/README.md

 on the topic, specifically the section on [device placement](https://www.tensorflow.org/guide/gpu#manual_device_placement).

 ### Installing Packages from requirements.txt
-* In the terminal command line, enter &ensp;pip install -r requirements.txt
+* In the terminal command line, enter:<br/>&ensp;pip install -r requirements.txt

 ## Starting/Running the Server
 * Running <b>run.py</b> will activate the Flask server